open-mmlab/mmdetection/MODEL_ZOO.md

 - CUDNN 7.0.4
 - NCCL 2.1.15

-Note: The train time was measured with PyTorch 0.4.1.
-We will update it later, which should be about 0.02s ~ 0.05s faster.

 ## Mirror sites

 We use AWS as the main site to host our model zoo, and maintain a mirror on aliyun.